KarimDahawy/Advanced-Lane-Finding/README.md

 ### Provide a Writeup / README

-that includes all the rubric points and how you addressed each one.
+I have provided a README and a writeup that includes all the rubric points and how I addressed each one.

 -------------------------------------------------------------------------------------------------------------------------------
 ## Camera Calibration